 About the Firm

-Moody Law is a team of professionals who limit representation only to those clients who have been injured with a goal toward ensuring clients receive maximum compensation for their injuries.
+The Moody Law firm is a team of professionals who limit representation only to those clients who have been wrongfully injured.
+The firm’s number one goal is ensuring that clients receive maximum compensation for their injuries.
 If you are in the Central Florida area, including Lakeland and Winter Haven, a personal injury lawyer from Moody Law can provide informed legal counsel during your time of need.
 In order to maximize your chances of obtaining a successful verdict or settlement in your case, it is important to seek the counsel of a qualified and knowledgeable attorney.
 At Moody Law, our attorneys have extensive experience in a variety of legal areas, including personal injury, truck accident, auto accident, aviation accident, medical malpractice, wrongful death and product liability cases.
 To schedule a free consultation and case review with a personal injury lawyer, contact Moody Law today.

-We feel that developing a close and trusting lawyer-client relationship is important to building a successful case.
-Serving all of Central Florida, including Lakeland and Winter Haven, a personal injury lawyer from Moody Law can help.
-Please take a look through our team profiles and decide for yourself if we are the legal team for you.
+We feel that developing an early close and trusting lawyer-client relationship is important to building a successful case.
+Our firm serves all of Central Florida and the surrounding communities of Polk County, including Lakeland and Winter Haven.
+If you are unable to come to our office, a personal injury lawyer from Moody Law can consult with you at your home or in the hospital.
+Please review our qualifications and decide for yourself if we are the legal team for you.

 Daniel D. Moody has an established reputation as a highly successful trial lawyer representing the injured in personal injury and wrongful death cases.
 Mr. Moody is Board Certified by the Florida Bar as a Civil Trial Specialist or Expert.
-This Board Certification by The Florida Bar recognizes Mr. Moody's special knowledge, skills and proficiency as a civil trial lawyer and his professionalism and ethics.
+This Board Certification by The Florida Bar recognizes Mr. Moody's special knowledge, skill and proficiency as a civil trial lawyer and his professionalism and ethics.
 Less than 2% of Florida lawyers are Board Certified as Civil Trial Specialists.
 Further, the Martindale-Hubbell peer review rating service used by attorneys and consumers for selection of legal services has given Mr. Moody an AV-Preeminent Rating.
 The AV rating represents the highest level of professional excellence.
-He has also been selected as one of the National Top 100 Trial Lawyers and as an Elite Lawyer of America for membership limited to civil trial lawyers who have obtained a verdict or settlement of at least two (2) million dollars.
-He has the experience and a thorough understanding of the law involving commercial trucking accidents, automobile accidents, motorcycle accidents, medical malpractice, aviation crashes, and product liability cases.
-Many of these cases have involved complex litigation associated with catastrophic brain injury, infant birth injury, Federal Motor Carriers, industrial accidents, aviation disasters, and train accidents involving collisions with motor vehicles.
-Mr. Moody's commitment to his clients and tenacity have resulted in multi-million dollar awards and settlements, including one case that resulted in what was reported to be the largest award ($5.6 million) in the history of Polk County, Florida.
+He has also been selected as one of the National Top 100 Trial Lawyers and is a member of the Multi-Million Dollar Advocates Forum and an Elite Lawyer of America limited to civil trial lawyers who have obtained a verdict or settlement of at least two (2) million dollars.
+Fewer than 1 percent of U.S. lawyers are members.
+He has the experience and a thorough understanding of the law involving commercial truck accidents, automobile accidents, motorcycle accidents, medical malpractice, aviation crashes, and product liability cases.
+Many of his cases have involved complex litigation associated with catastrophic brain injury, infant birth injury, Federal Motor Carriers, industrial accidents, aviation disasters and train motor vehicle accidents.
+Mr. Moody's commitment to his clients and his strong advocacy skills have resulted in multi-million dollar awards and settlements, including one case reported to be the largest award ($5.6 million) in the history of Polk County, Florida.
 For this case, Mr. Moody has the past distinction of obtaining the largest recoverable award in the history of Polk County, Florida.
 In 2012 alone, Moody Law obtained settlement awards in two different medical malpractice cases of $3,050,000.00 and $9,500,000.00 totaling $12,550,000.00.
-Mr. Moody is no stranger to litigating against large corporations and insurance companies.
+Importantly, Mr. Moody's has extensive experience litigating against large corporations and insurance companies.

 Mr. Moody knows firsthand and personally how devastating a personal injury can be.
-In May of 2006, he sustained serious injuries in an automobile accident that almost took his life.
-After spending months in the hospital and undergoing extensive rehabilitation, Mr. Moody has a unique insight and understanding into the gravity of personal injury law that truly distinguishes him from other lawyers.
+In May of 2006, he was seriously injured in an automobile accident that almost took his life.
+For this accident, Mr. Moody had multiple medical procedures and spent months in the hospital, with long rehabilitation.
+This experience gives him a unique personal understanding of the medical care and treatment involving personal injury that truly distinguishes him from other lawyers.

-Mr. Moody is a native and fifth-generation Polk County resident with strong family ties to the community.
-He was born as the New Years Baby in 1957 in Winter Haven, Florida.
+Mr. Moody is a native and fifth-generation Polk County resident with strong family ties to the local community.
+In 1957 he was born the New Year Baby in Winter Haven, Florida.
 He earned his undergraduate degrees at Florida Southern College and Miami-Dade Community College.
-Mr. Moody’s undergraduate studies include degrees with a Bachelor of Science/Business and an Associate of Science/Arts.
-Mr. Moody’s undergraduate studies have proved to be the perfect education for his legal career, giving him the special knowledge required for the successful representation in personal injury and medical malpractice claims.
-In his understudy he completed courses in human anatomy, physiology, microbiology, and chemistry.
-This biology and science education has provided Mr. Moody an advantage necessary to win for his clients in medical malpractice and personal injury cases.
+Mr. Moody’s degrees include a Bachelor of Science/Marketing/Business Administration and an Associate of Science/Arts.
+In college Mr. Moody completed courses in medical terminology, human anatomy, physiology, microbiology, and chemistry.
+This science education background has provided Mr. Moody with added knowledge necessary to win for his clients in medical malpractice and personal injury cases.

-Mr. Moody graduated and received his Juris Doctorate from the Cumberland School of Law, Samford University in 1985, with Dean's List honors.
-There he served as a United States Federal District Court Law Clerk and won the prestigious Finalist Advocate Award in the James O'Haley Federal Court Senior Trial Competitions.
+Mr. Moody received his Juris Doctorate from the Cumberland School of Law, Samford University in 1985.
+While in law school he served as a United States Federal District Court Law Clerk and won the prestigious Finalist Advocate Award in the James O'Haley Federal Court Senior Trial Competitions.
 After graduating and returning home from law school, Mr. Moody began presenting cases to juries as an Assistant State Attorney.
-He then practiced law with a prominent law firm in Gainesville, Florida, primarily limiting his representation to helping those injured as a result of medical malpractice.
-He established his own law firm in 1991 and in 1993 founded the law firm of Pansler and Moody, P.A.
-Thereafter, he established Moody Law, P.A.
+He then joined a prominent law firm in Gainesville, Florida, and primarily limiting his representation to clients injured as a result of medical malpractice.
+In 1991 he established his own law firm named the Law Offices of Daniel D. Moody and in 1993 he was a founding partner in the law firm of Pansler and Moody, P.A.
+Thereafter, in 2006 he established Moody Law, P.A.

-Mr. Moody is an avid aviator.
-His interest in flying has made aviation an integral part of his legal practice.
-Mr. Moody’s experience and training as an instrument pilot has provided him with an insight to aviation cases and crash investigation that a non-pilot cannot have.
-Mr. Moody’s aviation experience has given him rare insight, with the knowledge and understanding of the operations, mechanics, and physics of flight as well as a foundation and knowledge of aviation law.
-These foundations underlie basic understanding of accident investigations.
-As an active pilot, Mr. Moody has accumulated thousands of hours of flight time, much of which was compiled during flights to court, depositions, client/witness conferences, and continuing education courses.
-The ownership of a private plane allows Mr. Moody and his staff to travel across the country in an efficient and timely manner for clients and business matters.
-Mr. Moody has experience in representing aviation law matters, including aircraft crashes and all aspects of FAA regulations and airmen operations.
+Mr. Moody is an instrument rated private pilot and avid aviator.
+As a result, aviation has become an integral part of his legal practice.
+His aviation experience and training gives Mr. Moody special knowledge regarding aviation cases and crash investigation that non-pilot attorneys do not have.
+For example, Mr. Moody’s flying hours and aviation experience gives him special insight, knowledge and understanding of the operations, mechanics, and physics of flight.
+This foundation underlies basic understanding of accident investigations that carry over into many other accident investigation cases.
+As an active aircraft owner and pilot, Mr. Moody has accumulated thousands of hours of flight time, much of which was compiled during flights to court, depositions, client/witness conferences, and legal education courses.
+Therefore, Mr. Moody and his staff can save time by efficiently travelling across the country for clients and business matters.
+If your looking for an experienced aviation attorney for representing you in an aviation crash case, or for other questions on aspects of FAA regulations and airmen operations, please consider Moody Law, P.A.

 Mr. Moody is married and has two children.
 His wife, Nancy, is a Physician Assistant, who graduated from the Physician Assistant program at the University of Florida, School of Medicine.
-His daughter Mallory is also a graduate of the University of Florida and a Physician Assistant in Jacksonville.
-His son, Drew, is a pre-law college student at the University of Florida.
-The Moody family is active in their church.
-Community involvement has always been part of Mr. Moody's life.
-Mr. Moody has a long history of active leadership in public/civic and professional organizations, serving as the past president of the Bartow Lions Club International and as a youth football coach, among other activities.
+His daughter Mallory Moody Putnam is also a graduate of the University of Florida and a ER Physician Assistant.
+His son, Andrew (Drew) Moody, is a third year law student at the University of Florida College of Law.
+Church and community involvement have always been part of Mr. Moody's life.
+Mr. Moody has served in leadership positions in public, civic and professional organizations.
+He is a past president of Bartow Lions Club International and was a youth football coach.
+Currently, he serves on the Lakeland Sun 'N' Fun 'Chairman Advisory Board'.

 - Admitted to the Florida Bar in 1985.